Start with the checklist before the first season gets too big.

 Simple habit and planning workbook

-A straightforward planning resource for routines, resets, and family rhythms.
+A straightforward planning resource for routines, resets, and family rhythms when memory is carrying too much.

-Useful when the real problem is inconsistency, not information.
+Useful when the real problem is not information.
+It is repeating the right small things in a busy week.

 Start here